 The majority of states have mandatory fines for a BUI conviction.
 The state will suspend your permits to operate any watercraft for a period of time.
 You may need to complete a boating safety course before authorities permit you to operate a boat again.

 Even if I'm Convicted, Can I Perform Community Service?

 Maybe, but there will be other penalties as well.
 Some states will allow a judge to give community service hours instead of jail time, often combined with probation and hefty fines.
 But, many states require people convicted of BUI offenses to attend mandatory boating safety courses and substance abuse treatment.
 A BUI conviction may go on your criminal record.
 Depending on the severity of the conviction, whether it is a misdemeanor or a felony, you could face serious legal consequences.

 Often, a BUI will count as a DUI on your record.
 A BUI conviction is a prior offense if you get pulled over for intoxicated driving.
 While you may not have gotten a DUI before, you are still charged as if it is your second offense.
 A second offense within a certain number of years drastically increases your penalties.

 More Questions About Boating Under the Influence?
 Ask a Lawyer

-If you have more questions about BUI law, and what to do if you're arrested for boating under the influence, there are many attorneys in your area with criminal defense experience who may be able to help.
-Have your BUI questions answered by speaking to a qualified DUI attorney near you today.
+If you have more questions about BUI law or you're arrested for boating under the influence, contact a DUI and BUI criminal defense attorney.
+An attorney can provide a case evaluation and give you legal advice.
+Have your BUI case questions answered by speaking to a qualified DUI attorney near you today.